What providers need to know

 2. You agree to supervise and support the assigned student in local administrative matters with finding accommodation and possibly with recreational activities.

 3. We highly recommend integrating Ph.D. students into the project although this is not mandatory.
 Ph.D. students can submit project proposals themselves if they can produce a letter of support from their supervisor.
-Please fill in the letter of Support (pdf, 11.07 KB) and submit it via E-Mail.
+Please fill in the Letter of Support for Participation and submit it via E-Mail.

 Please submit your internship offer to our database.
 By submitting the offer you confirm that the offer can be be forwarded to the interested applicants.

 Find more Information about submitting the offer under Submit an internship offer now!

 • RISE Worldwide is a program for undergraduate students enrolled at a German university.
 Students may apply as early as their second semester at a university (and would then join your team in between their third and fourth semester).

 • Students in the fields of engineering, natural or earth sciences and medicine are eligible as well as students from related disciplines if they find an appropriate project.

 • After DAAD approves your offer, it will be published in the intern database.

 • The offer is now accessible to anyone who is interested in applying and has registered online.

 • Students may apply for up to three projects.